-- preclinical tests in animals that demonstrate a reasonable likelihood of safety and effectiveness in human patients; - submission to the FDA of an IND, which must become effective before clinical trials in humans can commence.
-If Phase 1 clinical trials are to be conducted initially outside the United States, a different regulatory filing is required, depending on the location of the trial: - adequate and well controlled human clinical trials to establish the safety and efficacy of the drug or biologic in the intended disease indication; - for drugs, submission of a New Drug Application, or NDA, or a Biologic License Application, or BLA, with the FDA; and - FDA approval of the NDA or BLA before any commercial sale or shipment of the drug.
+- preclinical tests in animals that demonstrate a reasonable likelihood of safety and effectiveness (if possible) in human patients; - submission to the FDA of an IND, which must become effective before clinical trials in humans can commence.
+If Phase 1 clinical trials are to be conducted initially outside the United States, a different regulatory filing is required, depending on the location of the trial; - adequate and well controlled human clinical trials to establish the safety and efficacy of the drug or biologic product for the intended disease indication; - for drugs, submission of a New Drug Application, or NDA, or a Biologic License Application, or BLA, with the FDA; and - FDA approval of the NDA or BLA before any commercial sale or shipment of the drug.

 Preclinical studies can take several years to complete, and there is no guarantee that an IND based on those studies will become effective to permit clinical trials to begin.
-The clinical development phase generally takes five to seven years, or longer, to complete (i.e., from the initiation of Phase 1 through completion of Phase 3 studies), and such sequential studies may overlap or be combined.
+The clinical development phase generally takes ten to fifteen years, or longer, to complete (i.e., from the initiation of Phase 1 through completion of Phase 3 studies), and such sequential studies may overlap or be combined.
 After successful completion of clinical trials for a new drug or biologic product, FDA approval of the NDA or BLA must be obtained.
 This process requires substantial time and effort and there is no assurance that the FDA will accept the NDA or BLA for filing and, even if filed, that the FDA will grant approval.
 In the past, the FDA's approval of an NDA or BLA has taken, on average, one to two years, but in some instances may take substantially longer.
 If questions regarding safety or efficacy arise, additional studies may be required, followed by a resubmission of the NDA or BLA.
 Review and approval of an NDA or BLA can take up to several years.
+The FDA and other Regulatory agencies such as EMA and PMDA have regulations that allow for faster approval paths and review cycles that may reduce clinical development phase completion to between five and seven years to commercialization.
+Such regulations include but are not limited to accelerated/conditional approval paths and review cycles of between six to ten months (priority/accelerated review cycles).
+However, there are specific criteria that must be met to qualify for these paths, such as high unmet medical need, orphan designation, fast track, exceptional circumstances and breakthrough designation.